-- 1. Pursuant to paragraph 2, Signatories to the Memorandum of Understanding (MoU) concerning Conservation, Restoration and Sustainable Use of the Saiga Antelope (Saiga spp.) are to implement the provisions of the Action Plan as a basis for conserving all populations of saiga. - 2.
-The First Meeting of the MoU Signatories (Almaty, September 2006) endorsed a Medium Term International Work Programme (2007-2011) to support the implementation of the MoU and Action Plan in order to focus the work of the Range States, the saiga research and conservation community and the donor community on the areas of highest conservation concern that required urgent intervention. - 3.
-The Second Meeting of the MoU Signatories (Ulaanbaatar, September 2010) reviewed the implementation of the Work Programme since the First meeting, and endorsed the present revised version of the Plan covering the period 2011-2015. - 4.
+- 1. Pursuant to paragraph 2, Signatories to the Memorandum of Understanding (MoU) concerning Conservation, Restoration and Sustainable Use of the Saiga Antelope (Saiga tatarica tatarica) are to implement the provisions of the Action Plan as a basis for conserving all populations of Saiga tatarica tatarica. - 2.
+The First Meeting of the MoU Signatories (Almaty, September 2006) has endorsed a Medium Term International Work Programme (2007-2011) to support the implementation of the MoU and Action Plan in order to focus the work of the Range States, the Saiga research and conservation community and the donor community on the areas of highest conservation concern that still require urgent intervention. - 3.
 The work programme prioritises many of the activities of the Action Plan.
 It is intended to focus limited international, national and other financial resources and capacity for the most immediate conservation impact.
 This work programme is envisioned to form the basis for targeted fundraising nationally and internationally and should provide a guiding context for donor decisions.
-CITES Decision 14.96 in particular requests donor CITES Parties, aid agencies, intergovernmental organisations, non-governmental organisations and businesses using and producing saiga products to assist the Range States and consumer countries in any way possible with the conservation of the species. - 5.
-Though at present it is not considered to be a saiga Range State for the purposes of the MoU, the work programme may be applicable to China.
-China has been recognised as one of the most important consumer and trading countries of saiga parts and derivatives.
-As a result, China is mentioned specifically in some of the work programme's action points.
-For example, it has been referenced in some of the action points on sustainable use and trade.
-But, even where it has not been specifically referenced, some of the work programme's general action points may be applicable and could be considered by China in its own national circumstances. - 6.
-The activities presented in the work programme have been prioritised by urgency and timescale depending on the threats targeted and other conservation needs.
-The MTWP is not intended to be prescriptive or mutually exclusive. - 7.
-The term of the work programme is five years.
-As with all action planning documents, regular review is an integral component, and activities can be updated periodically by the MoU's Meeting of the Signatories as the need arises to reflect new information or needs.
+CITES Decision 13.28 in particular requests donor CITES Parties, aid agencies, intergovernmental organisations, non-governmental organisations and businesses using and producing Saiga products to assist the Range States and consumer countries in any way possible with the conservation of the species. - 4.
+The work programme has been primarily developed for the sub-species Saiga tatarica tatarica, because this is the MoU and Action Plan's scope of application.
+However, the work programme also reflects the understanding that similar conservation needs also apply to Saiga tatarica mongolica as was recognised by CITES Decision 13.30 which urged Mongolia to participate in the implementation of those elements of the Saiga MoU Action Plan that were relevant to the conservation of its Saiga population.
+Therefore, the work programme's rangewide actions may be applicable to Mongolia, in addition to the population specific activities listed, and Mongolia could consider applying them.